itgenius-devops/itgenius-springboot-app-monolithic-cicd/README.md

 ### 4. **Infrastructure as Code (IaC)**
 - Tools like **Terraform** and **Ansible** handle infrastructure provisioning and configuration management:
   - **Terraform:** Automates the creation and management of infrastructure components, such as IAM roles and database resources.
-  - **Ansible:** Configures the monolithic server to ensure it is ready to run the JAR file.
+  - **Ansible:** Configures all servers including monolithic server to ensure it is ready to run the JAR file.

 ### 5. **Artifact Management**
 - The generated JAR file is stored and versioned in the **Nexus Repository** for secure artifact management.